 The Full Scoop On Inulin

-If you’re wondering what exactly inulin is and what it does, keep reading!
-We’ve broken it down for you so by the time you’ve finished reading this you’ll have everything you need to know!
+You've probably heard of it at one point or another, but what exactly is inulin and what does it do?
+Well, we’ve kindly broken it down for you so by the time you’ve finished reading this you’ll have everything you need to know about this gut-loving, stool-supporting powder.
+Welcome to Inulin 101.

 What is inulin?